asbi-cds-tools/asbi-intervention-app/README.md

 2. United States AUDIT (USAUDIT)
 3. National Institute on Substance Abuse (NIDA) Quick Screen

-The *ASBI Intervention App* provides implementations of following two intervention CDS, both of which will be published on the [CDS Connect Repository](https://cds.ahrq.gov) in the future:
+The *ASBI Intervention App* provides implementations of following two intervention CDS, both of which have been published on the [CDS Connect Repository](https://cds.ahrq.gov/cdsconnect/artifact_discovery):
 1. Brief Intervention CDS: Provides counseling guidance and prompts for talking with the patient about their alcohol use behaviors.
 2. Decision Aid CDS: Provides a variety of textual and graphical summaries for providing context to the patient's responses to one of the alcohol screening instruments.